cdown/chrisdown.name/posts/2013-08-17-stop-mutt-locking-up-with-gmail.md

 The solution is to turn off IMAP idling altogether (by unsetting imap\_idle, which is the default in 1.5.21 unless you set it explicitly).
-I'm now using these settings, which seem to work without lockups:
+I'm now using these settings, which seem to work without freezes:

     set imap_keepalive = 300
     set mail_check     = 30